sajibsrs/notes-on-github-actions/README.md

 * [Runners](#6--runners)

 ## 1 # Workflows
-A workflow is a configurable automated process that that runs single or multiple jobs.
-Workflows are defined in a YAML file.
+A workflow is a configurable automated process that that runs a single or multiple jobs.
+Workflows are defined in a **YAML** file.
 GitHub checks the repository for workflow configuration file and runs when triggered by an event in the repository.
 Workflows can also be triggered manually or on a predefined schedule.

 One repository can have multiple workflows for different operations.
-As, a repository can have one workflow to build and test pull requests and another to deploy application every time a release is created.
+Such as, a repository can have one workflow to build and test pull requests and another to deploy application every time a release is created.

 *Note: Workflows can be reused rather than duplicating existing one.*